memicelis/awesome-books/README.md

 # 📖 [Awesome_Books] <a name="about-project"></a>

-[Awesome_Books] is a project that was given by Microverse to create a book list with adding and removing buttons.
+[Awesome_Books] is a project that was given by Microverse to make book managament app designed to help users organize their reading interests.
+App is structured in three sections: book list for personal library of books, add book for adding new books and contact where you can reach users via various options.

 ## 🛠 Built With <a name="built-with"></a>